M City – Phase 1

 M City project will include 10 residential condo towers

 M City is a model for addressing the challenge of urbanizing the periphery of large cities.
 The sheer scale of this new territory calls into question the old streets-and-blocks architecture of the centre city.
 Instead, the development of the periphery demands its own solutions that address “bigness” which is the most salient legacy of 20th-century planning and traffic engineering.
-The final build-out of the M City project will include 8 residential condo towers with over 6,000 units for sale or rent on 4.3 million square feet.
+The final build-out of the M City project will include 8 multi-residential condominium towers with over 6,000 units for sale or rent on 4.3 million square feet.
 Key community features will include extending existing city streets on an angular plane to then form a network of land parcels; and creating a pedestrian-friendly environment.
 Throughout the project, there will be two-way roads with street parking, large sidewalks, and residential frontages.
 Furthermore, two acres of parkland and access to the planned LRT along with infrastructure improvements will be important aspects of the public realm for the anticipated 15,000 residents that will call M City home.

 61-Storey Tower